yungyuc/nsd_24sp/project/Andymyyon/README.md

 and responsibilities in real-time to ensure an equitable distribution of workload among air traffic controllers.
-- **Physics/Mathematics**: This project will leverage computational geometry, specifically Voronoi diagrams, to partition airspace dynamically based on the geographic locations of Air Traffic Control (ATC) towers or centers and the positions of aircraft in flight.
+- **Physics/Mathematics**: This project will leverage computational geometry, specifically Voronoi diagrams (in 2D), to partition airspace dynamically based on the geographic locations of Air Traffic Control (ATC) towers or centers and the positions of aircraft in flight.
 - **Algorithm/Numerical Method**: We will use Voronoi diagram generation